-I have worked very hard on getting this egg free mayonnaise recipe just right.
+I have worked very hard on getting this vegan mayo just right.
 But all the hard work was definitely worth it!

-Although I already have an oil-free, vegan mayonnaise recipe on the blog, I have to admit that that one does not taste exactly like Hellmann’s.
-My original oil-free version is still very creamy and delicious (well, I think so anyway!), but if you are after the taste of Hellmann’s mayonnaise, then this is the recipe to make.
+Although I already have an oil-free, vegan mayonnaise recipe on the blog, it still didn’t taste like Hellman’s.
+This version is an oil-free, egg free mayo and is still very creamy and delicious.
+But, if you want the taste of Hellmann’s mayonnaise, then this is the recipe to make.

 Why Not Just Use Real Mayonnaise Made with Eggs?

-As bad of a rap as mayonnaise gets, if you use the highest quality ingredients, then homemade mayonnaise (with eggs) is actually a healthy food.
-Real mayonnaise is made of eggs, vinegar (or lemon juice), salt, mustard, oil and a tad bit of sugar.
+If you use the highest quality ingredients, then homemade mayonnaise (with eggs) is actually a healthy food.
+Real mayonnaise contains eggs, vinegar (or lemon juice), salt, mustard, oil and a tad bit of sugar.

-I can’t help but worry about raw eggs and salmonella, one of the most common causes of food poisoning in the United States.
+I can’t help but worry about raw eggs and salmonella.
+Which is one of the most common causes of food poisoning in the United States.

 The problem is, all real mayonnaise homemade recipes call for raw eggs.